RAKWireless/udp-packet-forwarder/README.md

 > The `BAND` can be one of these values: `as_915_921`, `as_915_928`, `as_917_920`, `as_920_923`, `au_915_928`, `cn_470_510`, `eu_433`, `eu_863_870`, `in_865_867`, `kr_920_923`, `ru_864_870`, and `us_902_928`.

-> When using The Things Stack Community Edition the `SERVER_HOST` and `SERVER_PORT` values are automatically populated to use `udp://eu1.cloud.thethings.network:1700`.
-If your region is not EU you can set it using ```TTN_REGION```.
+> `SERVER_HOST` and `SERVER_PORT` values default to The Things Stack Community Edition european server (`udp://eu1.cloud.thethings.network:1700`).
+If your region is not EU you can change it using ```TTN_REGION```.
 At the moment only these regions are available: `eu1`, `nam1` and `au1`.

 > If you have more than one concentrator on the same device, you will have to set different GATEWAY_EUI for each one and different `RADIO_DEV` values.
 Setting the `RADIO_DEV` only works with SX1302 and SX1303 concentrators.
 So you cannot use two SPI SX1301/SX1308 or two USB SX1301/SX1308 concentrators on the same device since they will both try to use the same port.
 But you can mix USB and SPI SX1301/SX1308 concentrators without problem.
+You can also provide a custom `global_conf.json` file to customize how every concentrator should behave.
+Check the `Use a custom radio configuration` section below.

 ### Get the EUI of the LoRa Gateway